kol-oss/GraphDB/README.md

 git clone https://github.com/kol-oss/GraphDB.git
 ```
 ## Usage
-To show all availbale methods and functions of GraphDB, I added two realisation exapmles.
+To show all availbale methods and functions of GraphDB, I added two realisation examples for different usage purposes.
 ### Dijkstra's algorithm
 > Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a weighted graph, which may represent, for example, road networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.